Clyybber/cpsdoc/README.md

 What we really want is to run the first function, then run the next function, then run the next function, and so on until there are no more functions to run.

-To achieve this, we simply have each function in the chain tell the program where to go next.
+To achieve this, we have each function in the chain tell the program where to go next.

 ```nim
 proc done(): auto =